A while back I got turned down for credit on something and it got me thinking about how to increase a credit score to 800.

-Have you struggled finding effective ways of how to increase credit score to 800?
+Did I cover everything you wanted to know about how to increase your credit score to 800?

-Iin this post, we reviewed how to increase credit score to 800 and the top things you can do to quickly raise your credit score.
+In this post, we reviewed how to increase a credit score to 800 and the top things you can do to quickly raise your credit score.

 We also looked at how the scores get calculated, what areas impact the score the most.
 And we also looked at some of the myths out there about boosting credit scores quickly.